-Peak time: 3pm to 9pm weekdays Shoulder times: 7am to 3pm weekdays
+Peak time: 3pm to 9pm weekdays

+Shoulder times: 7am to 3pm weekdays

-9pm to 10pm weekdays 7am to 10pm weekends
+9pm to 10pm weekdays

+7am to 10pm weekends

 Off peak time: 10pm to 7am all days

-Energy Price Fact Sheet means a statement prepared by a specified retailer that contains information on its standing offer contracts and market offer contracts in the form set out by this draft decision.
-This can be used as an alternative to the price and product information statements.
+Energy Price Fact Sheet means a statement prepared by a specified retailer that contains information on its standing offer contracts and market offer contracts.
+This can be used as an alternative to a price and product information statement.